|

 |||

-Karl May starts a legal prosecution against Rudolf Lebius for the worst
+a legal prosecution against Rudolf Lebius for the worst kind of

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |